-Costs and expenses for the 2012 first quarter increased 306% compared with the 2011 first quarter.
-The significant increase in each cost and expense category was primarily attributable to the United acquisition.
+Costs and expenses for the 2012 second quarter increased 1% compared with the 2011 second quarter and 77% for the first six months of 2012 compared with the 2011 first six months.
+The change in each cost and expense category for the 2012 second quarter compared with 2011 second quarter was minimal.
+The increase in each cost and expense category for the first six months of 2012 compared with the 2011 first six months was primarily attributable to the United acquisition.
 In addition, the increase in costs of sales and operating expenses reflected the improved inland marine market and Gulf Coast oil services market.
-The 2012 first quarter included a charge to selling, general and administrative expense of \$4,200,000, increasing the fair value of the contingent earnout liability associated with the April 2011 acquisition of United.
+The 2012 second quarter and first six months included a charge to selling, general and administrative expense of \$100,000 and \$4,300,000, respectively, increasing the fair value of the contingent earnout liability associated with the April 2011 acquisition of United.